 Kubler-Ross found that, near the end, 1) her patients began to communicate with loved ones that she, herself, could not see or hear, 2) even the angriest of her patients deeply relaxed and developed a sense of serenity, and 3) they became pain-free.
 What her patients taught her was Lesson four: At the moment of transition (death), you are never alone.
 (Incidentally, she says, you are never alone NOW…you just may not realize it).
 Loved ones who have passed before you, as well as your guides and guardian angels, will be there waiting to assist you.
 When you die, the people waiting to greet you are those who loved you the most.

-If you are interested in this topic, I encourage you to read On Life After Death (see the link on my home page), or any of her other books.
+If you are interested in this topic, I encourage you to read On Life After Death, or any of her other books.
 Kubler-Ross’s feisty personality comes through, as she recounts the many fascinating stories of her patients and experiences, stories that are both heart-breaking and life-affirming.
 On the final page, she explains that death is simply the transition from the earth plane, into another existence, where pain and sorrow no longer exist – where the only thing that remains is LOVE.
 She encourages us, therefore, to “love each other NOW, for we never know how much longer we will be blessed with the presence of those [we love].”